Menu

 Introduction

-As a very diverse and dynamic department our aim is to encourage a love of languages and support global communication and understanding.
-We presently offer French in ks3,4,5, and Spanish in Ks3 ks4 and ks5.
-Spanish was introduced in 2019 and will go progressively through all key stages.
-In 2021-2022 we will be entering into year 11 Spanish.
+Our aim is to encourage a love of languages and support global communication and understanding.
+We presently offer French and Spanish.
+Which was introduced in 2019.
 We actively promote engagement with the language studied through interactive teaching, immersion and exposure in class, facilitating pupils to build competence across the four language skills of listening, speaking, reading and writing.
 This approach supports achievement at GCSE and, hopefully, drives pupils to combine a positive language learning experience at school with any future passions of travelling, linguistics, employment and any other elements beyond the confines of a classroom.

-Both lessons, trips abroad and visiting theatre companies performing plays in French, Spanish support our aim of providing an immersive environment and promoting languages outside of a classroom climate.
-Having led successful French trips to Paris and the Christmas markets in Lille, we continue to offer language opportunities, organising excursions such as the upcoming trip to Lille, in France and Barcelona, in Spain.
+Both lessons and trips abroad support our aim of providing an immersive environment and promoting languages outside of a classroom climate.
+Having led successful French trips to Paris and Lille, we continue to offer language opportunities, organising excursions such as the upcoming trip to Normandy, in France and Barcelona, in Spain.
 Inside the classroom all members of the team use target language in their teaching, and encourage the pupils to communicate in French or Spanish too, which has proven to be both rewarding for students as they build up their listening and speaking skills.

 Introducing languages through authentic media, literature and film further exposes students to many different types of language, prepares them for the GCSE and provides a genuine taste of another culture.
 We are always open to language ideas and experiences that will promote a love of learning, languages and life skills and communication.